University Organisation Structure

 Domain name requests

-Requests for a new domain name are first reviewed by PRAS to consider any impact on the University structure and can be completed any time during the year.
-If you wish to establish a new domain name (email or web) please complete the Org Structure - Email / Web Domain Request (oxonly) (30kb) form and email to email@example.com
+Requests for a new domain name are first reviewed by IT Services and, where appropriate, are then assessed by PRAS for any impact on the University structure.
+Requests can be made at any time of the year.
+If you wish to establish a new domain name (email or web) please email email@example.com